 Meanwhile, detectives sealed off the immediate area around the 7-Eleven and were seen searching for evidence at the scene.
 So far, no arrests have been made in the case.

-According to sources, the victim is believed to be a panhandler known to local residents and workers for holding doors open.
+According to sources, the victim is believed to be a panhandler known to local residents and workers for holding the door to the 7/11 open and begging for change.
+He reportedly asked the gunman for money, which resulted in an altercation inside the store.

-One local worker, Thomas Lane, a concierge, said the area’s quality of life had suffered in recent years.
+One local worker, Thomas Lane, a concierge, said the area’s quality of life had suffered in recent years before appearing to trend upward.

 This is a developing story; check with amNY.com for further updates.